 Why would we want that differentiation?

-The average per category highlights opportunities for improvement far more explicitly than the average per ticket, before then diving into specifics themselves (in the last dashboard card).
+The average per category highlights opportunities for improvement far more explicitly than the average per conversation, before then diving into specifics themselves (in the last dashboard card).
 It’s like a 10,000m view of the performance instead of a granular view.

 Both calculations have their place and are used by different types of users looking at the dashboard.